jdeguz8/RRCStudentGuide/README.md

 <br>
 Phone: 204.632.2399

-Both the Exchange District Campus and Notre Dame Campus are avilable to use for  students, staff, alumni and the community.
+Both the Exchange District Campus and Notre Dame Campus are available to use for students, staff, alumni and the community.
-As a student, we do get access covered as part of our tuition, as will require you to submit a waiver form which can be found here: <br>
+As a student, we do get access covered as part of our tuition, and will require you to submit a waiver form which can be found here: <br>
 https://hub.rrc.ca/Forms/Start/GYMWAIVER

 You do have the option to bring a guest who is not a student, however they too will also need to sign the waiver along with an additional fee.